 All proceedings before the Commission are confidential, and all papers and pleadings filed with the Commission remain confidential unless the Supreme Court issues an order of public discipline, or in the case of disability, order of suspension or removal.

-- Five judges appointed by the Chief Justice
+- Six judges appointed by the Chief Justice

 - Two Superior Court judges